MicrosoftDocs/azure-docs/articles/communication-services/quickstarts/voice-video-calling/includes/video-calling/video-calling-ios.md

 ## Remote participant Management

-All remote participants are represented by the `RemoteParticipant` type and are available through the `remoteParticipants` collection on a call instance.
+All remote participants are represented with the `RemoteParticipant` type and are available through the `remoteParticipants` collection on a call instance.

 We can implement a `RemoteParticipantObserver` class to subscribe to the updates on remote video streams of remote participants.